Table of Contents

 Future of AI in Job Hunting

 AI will continue to shape the hiring process.
 Companies are already experimenting with video interview analysis, automated skills testing, and predictive matching.
-For job seekers, this means learning to use AI tools is no longer optional.
+For job seekers, this means learning to use AI tools is no longer optional — a habit best built during college using the best AI tools for students.
 In the future, expect AI to act as a personal career coach, providing role recommendations, resume edits, and interview prep in one place.

 Conclusion